atharvakutwal2002/my-blogs/posts/visitor-design-pattern.md

 ---
-title: "Visitor Design Patterns in Software Engineering"
+title: "Visitor Design Pattern in Software Engineering"
 date: "2024-07-28"
 image: visitor-pattern.png
 excerpt: The Visitor Design Pattern is a behavioral design pattern used to separate algorithms from the objects on which they operate.